BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-12-Constructing-a-Finite-Tension-Domain-Wall-in-4D.md

 \end{align*}
 $$

-## Normal ordering
+# Normal ordering

-This section is based on Sidney Coleman's [1975 paper](http://users.physik.fu-berlin.de/%7Ekamecke/ps/coleman.pdf) and his lecture note on the aspects of symmetry, while I have adopted notations and convention according to our paper.
+This section is based on Sidney Coleman's [1975 paper](http://users.physik.fu-berlin.de/%7Ekamecke/ps/coleman.pdf) and his lecture note on the aspects of symmetry, the chapter about classical and quantum lumps.
+In the meanwhile I have adopted notations and convention according to previous chapter.

 In Coleman's 1975 paper mentioned above, he studied the sine-Gordon model